syaifulamindev/PokemonHunter/docs/architecture.md

 ### Main features

 ### Pokemon List
 - [x] show a list of pokemons's names and picture, other data and  is optional
 - [ ] click pokemon will go to Pokemon Detail
 ### Pokemon Detail
+- [ ] show pokemon picture
+- [ ] show pokemon move
+- [ ] catch button, if success give the Pokemon a nickname and add that Pokemon to 'My Pokemon List'

 ### My Pokemon List
+- [ ] show all list of pokemon that have been caught
+- [ ] should be able to release pokemon
+- [ ] should be able to rename pokemon

 ## Quality Goals
 | No. | Quality | Motivation |